 About 200 million years ago, however, some reptiles evolved into mammals that kept their eggs inside them until the babies were big enough to be born.
 The earliest animals that kept their eggs inside them were the ancestors of the opossum.

-Bibliography and further reading about animals:
+Bibliography and further reading about eggs: